TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/01_lesson/lab.md

 # Lab 6.01 - Dictionaries & Memes

 Write a dictionary that gives context to 'internet memes'.
 Write a program, `dictionary_lab.py`, that prompts a user for what meme or abbreviation they want to look up.
 If the word is in the dictionary, then you will print out the definition.
-If the word is not in the dictionary (use the `has_key()` function demonstrated below) the program will print out that the word is not defined.
+If the word is not in the dictionary (use the `has_key()` function to test), the program will print out that the word is not defined.

-##has_key()
-In order to check if a dictionary has a specific key stored in it, you can use the `has_key()` function to

 ### Example Output

 ```